 God has adopted the Jewish people as His people.
 And God has given them “all the land of Canaan as an eternal property” when He made a covenant with Abraham (Gen. 17:8).
-In this connection there is a remarkable passage in Psalms 105:7-11.
-It is a declaration of God’s plan with the land, with which He made this covenant as an everlasting covenant by saying, “To you I will give the land of Canaan as your portion for an inheritance” (v.
-11).
-In this Psalm God’s devotion to this land is also articulated with words like: ‘covenant, oath, ordination, eternal covenant’.
+Psalm 105:7-11 also refers to this covenant “that He commanded, for a thousand generations”, as “an everlasting covenant”.
+In this Psalm God’s devotion to his people is also articulated with words like: “covenant, sworn promise, statute, eternal covenant”.

 When Isaiah speaks of “that day,” he often points to the end times.
 The first return from the exile in Babylon was short-lived.
 The second return is worldwide a sign and banner for other heathen nations.
 Everyone can now witness their return from among the nations!
-Maybe we can see now the restoration of the land that was predicted in Isaiah 41:18-20.
+We also now see the restoration of the land that was predicted in Isaiah 41:18-20.

-Only when God has brought back the Jews into His land, does their spiritual restoration commence.
+God also promises a spiritual restoration.
 Through the Holy Spirit, there will be a revelation among the Jews, about Who Jesus is.
-“And I will pour out on the house of David and the inhabitants of Jerusalem a spirit of grace and pleas for mercy, so that, when they look on Me, on Him Whom they have pierced (…)” (Zechariah 12:10).
-For the first time they will realize that they have crucified their Messiah.
+“And I will pour out on the house of David and the inhabitants of Jerusalem a spirit of grace and pleas for mercy, so that, when they look on Me, on Him Whom they have pierced …” (Zechariah 12:10).